w3f/polkadot-wiki/docs/glossary.md

 A node that secures the Relay Chain by staking DOTs, validating proofs from collators on parachains and voting on consensus along with other validators.

+## Vertical Message Passing

+Vertical message passing consists of two separate types of message passing, Downward Message Passing (DMP) and Upward Message Passing (UMP).
+Downward messages pass from the Relay Chain to a parachain, although they may also originate from another parachain via [HRMP](#horiztonal-relay-routed-message-passing).
+Upward messages originate from parachains and go up to the Relay Chain via runtime entry points.

 ## Voting